ElofssonLab/PconsC4/README.md

 The program accepts alignments in .fasta, .a3m, or .aln, without line wrapping.
+The query sequence must be the first line, and it cannot contain gaps.

 We also provide a function to format the output in CASP format: